 We usually associate Guardian Angels with children.
-Jesus does that in the gospel reading for their feast on October 2nd in which he tells his disciples that they cannot enter the Kingdom of Heaven unless they become like little children whose “angels in heaven always look upon the face of my heavenly Father.”
+That’s what Jesus does in the gospel reading for their feast on October 2nd.
+You can’t get into heaven unless you become like little children whose “angels in heaven always look upon the face of my heavenly Father.”
 (Matthew 18,1-5,10)

-Artists also picture the Guardian Angels with children, protecting and guiding them as they go on their way in a world that has its dangers.
+That’s the way artists, like the above, usually picture Guardian Angels– with children, protecting and guiding them as they go on their way in a dangerous world.

 However smart or independent or grown-up we are, we’re still little kids, and God, who knows we are always little kids gives us “loyal, prudent, powerful” protectors and guides.
 “They who keep us in all our ways cannot be overpowered or led astray, much less lead us astray.”

 I was thinking of the “principle of subsidiarity” on the feastday of the Guardian Angels.
 God spreads power around.
 I was also thinking that sometime ago I nearly hit a truck ahead of me but something suddenly stopped me.
 “Thanks.”

 O God, in your infinite providence you deign to send your holy angels to be our guardians.
 Grant to us who pray to you

 that we may be defended by them in this life